ervanalb/covid19/ventilator.md

 Every part is 3D printed except for a few diaphragm membranes, which can be made out of a disposable glove in a pinch.

-It is "complete" in the sense that it will provide mechanical ventilation when connected to a gas source and a patient mask or ET tube.
+With the parts shown here, it will provide mechanical ventilation when connected to a gas source and a patient mask or ET tube.

-This is a proof-of-concept / reference design, and needs additional work before it can be brought into production or use in hospitals.
+This is still just a proof-of-concept / reference design, and needs additional work before it can be brought into production or used in hospitals.
-I do not have the resources, time, or expertise to take these steps, so I am publishing this design as-is with the hopes that some of the groups around the world who are working on making ventilators might find it useful.
+I do not have the resources, time, or expertise to take these next steps, so I am publishing this design as-is with the hopes that some of the groups around the world who are working on making ventilators might use it or learn from it.

 The design incorporates the following: